ARMmbed/icetea/README.md

-# Command-line test framework
+# mbed test framework

-*clitest* is a test framework that allows you to execute commands via the command line interface (for example in a device).
+*mbed test* is a test framework that allows you to execute commands via the command line interface (for example in a device).

 The interface between the test framework and a device can be for example UART, process or simulator.
 You can also connect to any other interface.

-A more detailed description of the *clitest* concept is available [here](doc/README.md).
+A more detailed description of the *mbed test* concept is available [here](doc/README.md).

 ## Installation